rpy2/rpy2/doc/source/interactive.rst

 Available packages
 ------------------

-R has a function to check was are the available packages.
+R has a function to list the available packages.

 .. note::